j0az/dns_amplificator/README.md

 ## ONLY USE THIS ON WEBSITES OR IP ADDRESSES YOU OWN OR HAVE FULL ACCESS TO TEST.

-This is an very simple DNS Amplificator attackker with options to fetch DNS Servesr for the attack, start the attack, showing sent and failed attack packets and other very useful things all in a very simply coded, user-friendly .bat menu
+This is an very simple DNS Amplificator attackker with options to fetch DNS Servers for the attack, start the attack, showing sent and failed attack packets and other very useful things all in a very simply coded, user-friendly .bat menu